vsillan/game-server-programming-course/presentations/intro.md

 Nowadays most games are deployed to cloud

-Cloud can scale up and down very quickly

-Most commonly used cloud providers (for games) are Amazon AWS and Microsoft Azure

 Viable even for smaller game studios

 Out the box solutions

+Cloud can scale up and down very quickly

 Ease of deploying to datacenters around the world

+Most commonly used public clouds are Amazon AWS and Microsoft Azure

 There are four different cloud computing service models: IaaS, PaaS, SaaS and FaaS